-Do not travel to Ukraine due to Russia’s full-scale invasion.
+Do not travel to Ukraine due to Russia’s war against Ukraine.
 The Department of State continues to advise that U.S. citizens not travel to Ukraine due to active armed conflict.
-Those U.S citizens in Ukraine should depart if it is safe to do so using commercial or other privately available ground transportation options.
 Read the entire Travel Advisory.

 All U.S. citizens should carefully monitor U.S. government notices and local and international media outlets for information about changing security conditions and alerts to shelter in place.
-Those choosing to remain in Ukraine should exercise caution due to the potential for military attacks, crime, and civil unrest.
+Those choosing to remain in Ukraine should exercise caution due to the potential for military attacks, crime, civil unrest, and consult the Department’s latest security alerts.

-The security situation throughout Ukraine remains volatile.
+The security situation in Ukraine remains unpredictable.
 U.S. citizens in Ukraine should stay vigilant and take appropriate steps to increase their security awareness.
 Know the location of your closest shelter or protected space.
-In the event of mortar or rocket fire, follow the instructions from local authorities and seek shelter immediately.
+In the event of mortar, missile, drone, or rocket fire, follow instructions from local authorities and seek shelter immediately.
 If you feel your current location is no longer safe, you should carefully assess the potential risks involved in moving to a different location.

-There are continued reports of Russian forces and their proxies singling out U.S. citizens in Ukraine for detention, interrogation, or harassment because of their nationality.
+There are continued reports of Russian forces and their proxies singling out U.S. citizens in Russian-occupied areas of Ukraine for detention, interrogation, or harassment because of their nationality.
 U.S. citizens have also been singled out when evacuating by land through Russia-occupied territory or to Russia or Belarus.

-On February 24, the Ukrainian government declared a state of emergency.
-Each province (oblast) will decide on the measures to be implemented according to local conditions.
+On February 24, 2022, the Ukrainian government declared a state of emergency.
+Each province (oblast) decides on measures to be implemented according to local conditions.
 Measures could include curfews, restrictions on the freedom of movement, ID verification, and increased security inspections, among other measures.
-Follow any state of emergency measures imposed in your oblast.
+Follow any oblast-specific state of emergency measures.

 Read the country information page for additional information on travel to Ukraine.